-The club outsources management of the company and its subsidiaries to a manager, as is the most common operating structure for P&I Clubs across the world.
-The contract is with Charles Taylor and Company (Bermuda) who in turn engages other Charles Taylor plc group entities.
+The club outsources management of the company and its subsidiaries to a manager. as is the most common operating structure for P&I clubs across the world.
+The contract is with Charles Taylor and Co (Bermuda) who in turn engages other Charles Taylor plc group entities.
 There are two basic groups of roles that can be considered key to the club:

-- The Non-Executive Directors of the Club who act as Chair of the Board, Audit and Risk Committee or the Nomination and Governance Committee; - The manager's executive committee which is comprised of management and staff of the manager with appropriate qualifications, skills and experience in all of the key roles and functions required to effectively operate the club's business and execute it's strategy.
+• The non-executive directors of the club who act as chair of the board, ARC or the NGC; The manager's executive committee which is comprised of management and staff of the manager with appropriate qualifications, skills and experience in all of the key roles and functions required to effectively operate the club's business and execute its strategy.